Secret #41 Keep Yourself Safe Online and Off

 - Review your medicines frequently with your doctor or pharmacist and when you take new medication.

-- Make sure medicines are clearly labeled.
+- Make sure medicines are clearly labelled.

 - Read medicine labels in good light to ensure you have the right medicine and always take the correct dose.